 16.16.050(1)&(5) Neighbors/Neighborhoods.
 Due deference has been given to the neighborhood plan or comments and recommendations from a neighborhood with an approved neighborhood plan.

-Finding: This criterion is not applicable since this parcel is not part of an adopted neighborhood plan.
+Finding: This criterion is not applicable since the lot is not within an area with an adopted neighborhood plan.

 16.16.050(2) Plans.
 The proposal is substantially consistent with the city comprehensive plan and other city adopted plans.